JGarza189/oncological-modeling/Supplement/README.md

 This supplementary document helps define the mathematical framework for studying tumor-immune interactions, serving as a reference for adjusting the model according to real-world data.

+## preliminary.figures.pdf
+This document presents figures generated within a MATLAB environment, showcasing visualizations based on the proposed oncological model of the project.